 CNAs are issued blocks of CVEs, which are held in reserve to attach to new issues as they are discovered.
 Thousands of CVE IDs are issued every year.
 A single complex product, such as an operating system, can accumulate hundreds of CVEs.

 CVE reports can come from anywhere.
 A vendor, a researcher, or just an astute user can discover a flaw and bring it to someone’s attention.
-Many vendors offer bug bounties to encourage responsible disclosure of security flaws.
+Many vendors offer bug bounties to encourage responsible disclosure of security issues.
 If you find a vulnerability in open source software you should submit it to the community.

 One way or another, information about the flaw makes its way to a CNA.
 The CNA assigns the information a CVE ID, and writes a brief description and includes references.
-Then the CVE entry is posted on the CVE website.
+Then the new CVE is posted on the CVE website.

 Often, a CVE ID is assigned before a security advisory is made public.
 It’s common for vendors to keep security flaws secret until a fix has been developed and tested.
 That reduces opportunities for attackers to exploit unpatched flaws.